 Director Sjarel Ex: During the transitional period, when the museum building is undergoing major renovations, art lovers can see works from the museum’s extensive collection at neighbouring venues, in school classes and abroad.
 The Boijmans Abroad programme sends changing selections of masterpieces from Rotterdam’s collection to museums across the globe.
 We wish the Surrealists a safe journey and look forward to seeing them again in Depot Boijmans Van Beuningen.

-From the end of 2020, the works of more than forty Surrealist artists from the collection of Museum Boijmans Van Beuningen in Rotterdam will be exhibited on the other side of the world.
+From June 2021, the works of more than forty Surrealist artists from the collection of Museum Boijmans Van Beuningen in Rotterdam will be exhibited on the other side of the world.
 The exhibition is the start of a world tour.
 Prior to the tour, the ‘Rotterdam Surrealists’, including the Mae West Lips Sofa by Salvador Dalí, can be seen at the Cobra Museum in Amstelveen.

 Unbridled flow of ideas